lfades/next-key/packages/next-key-server/README.md

 #### `createRefreshToken(data): Promise<string>`

-Creates a new `refreshToken`, it returns a Promise that resolvers with the refreshToken
+Creates a new `refreshToken`, it returns a Promise that resolves with the refreshToken

 #### `createTokens(data)`

-Creates both accessToken and refreshToken, it returns a Promise that resolves with the tokens in an object
+Creates both `accessToken` and `refreshToken`, it returns a Promise that resolves with the tokens in an object

 ```ts
 createTokens(data: { [key: string]: any }): Promise<{